-All students enrolled in the Surgical Technology Program are required to maintain a satisfactory grade of "C" in all surgical technology and required cognates for completion of the Associates in Applied Science degree in Surgical Technology.
+All students enrolled in the Surgical Technology Program are required to maintain a satisfactory grade of "C" in all surgical technology and required cognates for completion of the associate degree in applied science degree in Surgical Technology.
 Failure to achieve a grade of "C" in all Surgical Technology specific course work will result in dismissal from the Surgical Technology Program.
 Any course repetition will need to be completed in the following program cohort at the junction where said student left off but only if there is an available spot in that cohort.

-- A student who receives a grade below a "C" in any surgical technology course, has a medical withdrawal or class withdrawal due to extenuating circumstances must repeat the entire course in the next cohort pending enrollment space - A student who is returning after a failed grade must successfully complete a proficiency exam upon reentry. - If a student has failed the 1st or 2nd clinical rotation and return to the program the following year, they will need to retake SUR103 due to the time lapse and diminishment of clinical skills. - If a student voluntarily withdraws from a class and is dismissed from the program, they will need to seek approval from the Program Coordinator to petition to rejoin the following cohort where they left off.
-Approval will be judged on a case by case basis.
-Overall grades, attendance and classroom behavior may be used to decide student re-admission. - Students with medical withdrawals and withdrawals due to extenuating circumstances may be given priority for re-admission over students who failed a class or voluntarily withdrew.
-These will be judged on a case by case basis.
-Overall grades, attendance and classroom behavior may be used to decide student priority. - If a student fails, withdraws due to medical issues or extenuating circumstances, SUR 204 Clinical Applications III, every effort will be made to allow the student to finish their clinical rotation in the summer session.
-This will be judged on a case by case basis and only if there is space available for the student in the summer session. - Failure in any two (2) surgical technology courses will result in program dismissal.
-Readmission to the surgical technology program will be contingent on a review of past performance by a Faculty
+- A student who receives a grade below a "C" in any surgical technology course, has a medical withdrawal or class withdrawal due to extenuating circumstances must repeat the entire course in the next cohort pending enrollment space. - If a student has failed the 1st or 2nd clinical rotation and returns to the program the following year, they will need to retake SUR103 due to the time lapse and diminishment of clinical skills. - If a student voluntarily withdraws from a class and is dismissed from the program, they will need to seek approval from the Program Coordinator to petition to rejoin the following cohort where they left off.
+Approval will be judged on a case-by-case basis.
+Overall grades, attendance and classroom behavior may be used to decide student re-admission.